codematch-llm/benchmark/README.md

 2. **Global Clone Search**: Identifying the closest original code snippets from a database for given clones.

 By observing the outputs in the generated CSVs, we can decide which model is best suited for the final production system.

-### Connection to the Final System

-The benchmark is designed to scale up and simulate the actual production system.
-While the final system focuses on handling live input code snippets for similarity search, the benchmark tests models extensively using predefined datasets.
-This large-scale evaluation ensures that the chosen model performs effectively under varying scenarios, providing confidence in its deployment within the system.

-The benchmark runs its evaluations repeatedly on large datasets to ensure the model's robustness and accuracy, simulating the kind of workload the production system would handle but with more varied and extensive test cases.
-The outputs from the benchmark give insights into how the models perform across a wide range of scenarios, ultimately determining the model's suitability for the live system.

 ---